Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_03_Isochronous_class_with_streaming_traffic/README.md

     + AXI Write Bandwidth (MBp/s): **5000**
     + Number of Write Transactions: **50**
 4. Click **OK** to dismiss the Configuration dialog box.
-This generates the required rate of traffic to and from the integrated memory controller.
+This will generate the required rate of traffic to and from the integrated memory controller.
 5. Double click the **noc_tg_1** instance to configure the traffic to the block RAM.
 * On the Configuration tab set the AXI Data Width to **64**.
 * On the Non-synthesizable TG Options tab, set the following values: